SAP-archive/teched2021-ISP360/exercises/ex3/README.md

 # Exercise 3 - Emebedding the Web Application in the SAP Sales Cloud

-In this exercise, we will will embed the webapp that was created in the previous step inside the Account Detail screen of SAP Sales Cloud.
+In this exercise, we will embed the webapp that was created in the previous step inside the Account Details screen of SAP Sales Cloud.
 This exercise consists of mainly two parts:
 - Creating a mashup configuration that stores information about the webapp like url and parameters.
-- Emebedding the mashup object into the Agent Desk application.
+- Emebedding the mashup object into the Account Details screeen.

 ## Exercise 3.1 Create a Mashup object in the SAP Sales Cloud